skrub-data/skrub/doc/vision.rst

 6 months to give a better idea of the vision.

 From shorter term to longer term:

-- Make the :class:`TableVectorizer` fast, robust, and easy to tune (in the sense of hyper-parameter tuning)

 - Better support for time series